jayfshrimpton/PuntTracker/EMAIL_SETUP.md

 # Email Notifications Setup Guide

-This guide explains how to set up email notifications for monthly summaries in PuntTracker.
+This guide explains how to set up email notifications for monthly summaries in Punter's Journal.

 ## Prerequisites